Wallace Hall (Thornhill): 21st Century

 In 2005, Wallace Hall was selected to participate in Scotland’s Schools of Ambition programme, which promoted curricular innovation and whole-school improvement.
-Throughout this period, the academy restructured its senior phase courses (S4–S6), expanded subject offerings, and introduced a departmental leadership system led by “Learning Leaders.”
-These reforms, aligned with the Curriculum for Excellence, were complemented by investment in ICT, including the development of a modern Library Resource Centre and classroom technology upgrades.
+Throughout this period, the academy restructured its senior phase courses (S4–S6), expanded subject offerings, and introduced a departmental leadership system.
+These reforms, aligned with the Curriculum for Excellence, were complemented by investment in ICT, including the development of a library resource centre and classroom technology upgrades.

 The former Wallace Hall Academy building (1978) in Thornhill.

-In 2008, Barry Graham was appointed Head Teacher.
-Under his leadership, the school entered a period of transition and renewal, culminating in the construction of a new all-through campus in Thornhill.
-This facility opened in January 2010, integrating Wallace Hall’s nursery, primary, and secondary departments into a single building.
-The campus included purpose-built science labs, workshops, sports facilities, and shared learning spaces, while outdoor areas supported environmental education, including a horticultural zone and a school orchard.
+In 2008, Barry Graham was appointed head teacher.
+Plans started for an all-through campus in 2007, and it opened in January 2010, integrating Wallace Hall's nursery, primary, and secondary departments into a single building.
+The campus includes science labs, workshops, sports facilities, a horticultural zone and a school orchard.

-In 2016, the school motto was changed to "Together we grow, learn and achieve".

 In March 2020, Wallace Hall closed temporarily in line with the Scottish Government’s COVID-19 lockdown measures and reopened in August 2020 under national guidance.

 In 2023, Wallace Hall marked its 300th anniversary with a series of events and commemorations organised with the Wallace Hall Community Group.
 The Scottish Parliament also recorded the milestone in a congratulatory motion submitted by Emma Harper, MSP for South Scotland.